Cat-like, almost unseen

 in London, this late twentieth-century year.

-To read the news now, as it come to me
+To read the news now, as it comes to me

 right from the leaves, with autumn’s guarantee